 Alkali metals are highly reactive soft metals found in the first column on the left side of the Periodic Table.
-There are six alkali metals; sodium, lithium, potassium, rubidium, francium, and caesium.
+There are six alkali metals; sodium, lithium, potassium, rubidium, francium, and cesium.
 They have one electron in their outermost s sub-shell.

 Alkaline Earth Metals:

-Alkaline earth metals have 2 electrons in their outermost s sub-shell and usually harder and denser than alkali metals.
+Alkaline earth metals have 2 electrons in their outermost s sub-shell and are usually harder and denser than alkali metals.
 While burning, they make a distinct color in their flames.
 There are six alkaline earth metals.
 They are beryllium, calcium, barium, magnesium, strontium, and radium.
 They are listed in column 2 on the left side of the periodic table.